rhbarauna/goexpert-desafio-observability/README.md

 ### Customizables

-The weather-api service can be customized.
+Cep-input and Weather-api services can be customized through the .env file present in each directory:
-Access https://github.com/rhbarauna/goexpert-desafio-cloud-run for more informations.
+/cep-input/cmd/.env and /weather-api/cmd/.env

 ## Building the project's image

-## **Important: Set weather-api environment variables in /weather-api/cmd/.env before running the project.**
+**Important: Set weather-api environment variables in /weather-api/cmd/.env before running the project.**

-## **Important: Set cep-input environment variables in /cep-input/cmd/.env before running the project.**
+**Important: Set cep-input environment variables in /cep-input/cmd/.env before running the project.**

 ### Production